usmaan0786/React-FilmFlare-Movie-Application/README.md

 ## Abstract:

-🎬 Exciting News! 🚀 Just launched a React-based web application leveraging the power of The Movie Database (TMDB) API! 🍿
+🎬 Exciting News! 🚀 Just launched a React-based web application named leveraging the power of The Movie Database (TMDB) API! 🍿

 ### 🌟 Features: